Rope Drop News

 HHN 35

 Universal Orlando's haunt turns 35 this year, running 48 nights August 28 through November 1, 2026.
-Here is every haunted house confirmed so far, what tickets actually cost, and the nights that run cheapest and least crowded, so you scare smart instead of overpaying.
+Here is every haunted house, scare zone and show announced so far, what tickets actually cost, and the nights that run cheapest and least crowded, so you scare smart instead of overpaying.

 Dates Aug 28 to Nov 1